-18. Extending your life.
+18. The potential to extend your life.
 We can’t live forever, and many factors play a role in when we die.
-That being said, if there are things I can do to give myself a fighting chance to be a badass old lady with killer style and lots of life wisdom to spare, I’m intrigued.
+That being said, if there are things I can do to give myself a fighting chance to be a badass old lady with killer style and lots of life wisdom to spare, I’m at least intrigued.
 Exercise can play a part in helping us live longer because it slows the aging process of our cells.

 19. More energy.
-Exercise acts as a natural stimulant that can increase daytime energy levels so you’re crashing less.
+Exercise can act as a natural stimulant that can increase daytime energy levels so you’re crashing less.
 Hurray for natural highs!

 It’s okay if you don’t care about some or even most of these reasons to exercise.
 You just need to keep in mind the reasons to exercise that feel most meaningful to your life and who you are as a person.
 You may even have some other ones in mind that I haven’t included on this list.

 I also want to emphasize that you don’t have to exercise.
 In a society that views exercise through a moral lens, it can feel like you’re a horrible person if you choose not to exercise, but that couldn’t be further from the truth.
-Each person has to make decisions for themselves, and there are very valid reasons not to exercise that I want to honor.
+There are very valid reasons not to exercise and a lot of barriers that can make exercise inaccessible to people that I want to honor.

 Ultimately, if you do want to exercise, and if you’re exercising for your own benefit instead of as a punishment or because you feel like you have to, you’ll be much more likely to keep moving your body.
 And moving your body can be a truly magical thing.

-Need guidance in improving your relationship with exercise and making it feel fun again?
-I would be happy to help you rekindle joy in your movement practice.
+Need guidance in improving your relationship with exercise?
+I would be happy to help.